 Indian, Bangladeshis and Maldivian nationals can obtain a visa at the port of entry on producing a valid passport with a minimum of 6 month validity (Indian nationals may also use their Voters Identity Card (VIC)).

 All other tourists must obtain a visa clearance prior to travel to Bhutan.
-Visas are processed through an online system by Silver Dragon Adventures directly or through a foreign travel agent.
+Visas are processed through an online system by Overland Bhutan directly or through a foreign travel agent.

 You are required to send the photo-page of your passport to us for visa application.
 Your passport must be valid for at least six months after your departure from Bhutan.
 Just email us the following information along with your photo page of your passport attached: